St Philip Neri school: Archdiocese appeals planning enforcement order

 Advisory and respectfully made requests perhaps - but each to their own.

 Few will disagree with your narrative about a hideous monstrosity.
-The swift resolution comment also reflects Julia's expressed view.
+The swift resolution comment also reflects Julia's expressed view.prince wrote: 11 Sep 2020 12:55 Does it really matter on whether it is a swift resolution?
+We have all been waiting for too long with this hideous monstrosity.

 It was also a strongly stated desire from the floor of the last public meeting, made firmly by speakers who included staff members and parents amongst others.